Position Statements of the Illinois Association of School Boards

 The Illinois Association of School Boards shall support changes to the Tax Increment Financing statute to include the following: a municipality cannot reset a TIF district, which would extend the life of the TIF beyond the 23 years.
 (Adopted 2014; Reaffirmed 2016)

-The Illinois Association of School Boards shall work with the National School Boards Association and other coalitions to defeat any legislation or regulation that would eliminate the federal income tax deduction for state and local taxes.
-(Adopted 1985)
+The Illinois Association of School Boards shall work with state and federal organizations to defeat any legislation or regulation that would eliminate the federal income tax deduction for state and local taxes.
+(Adopted 1985; Amended 2022)